kubecost/docs/containerstats-pipeline.md

 ### Debugging

-There is an for introspecting pipeline data available at `/model/containerstats/quantiles`.
+There is an API for introspecting pipeline data available at `/model/containerstats/quantiles`.
 It does not have a stable schema and is not supported as an official product feature.
 It is only intended for limited debugging.